cmugpi/cmugpi.github.io/topics/terminal-usage/files-commands/index.md

 ## Directories (pwd, cd)

-On most systems that use a command line, there's something called your "current working directory."
-The current working directory is used as the default directory for many commands if you don't specify a directory.
+On most systems that use a command line, there is something called your "current working directory."
+The current working directory is used as the default directory for many commands if you do not specify a directory.

 There are two commands commonly used to work with the current working directory: